jadjoubran/laravel5-angular-material-starter/readme.md

 ## Planned features

-- New demo pages: Elixir, Rest API, loading bar, debugbar, filters, JWT
+- New demo pages: Rest API
+- Misc demo page: angular-loading-bar, debugbar, filters, Restangular
 - Migrate to open source hosting
+- Make sure that all features have been documented
 - make gulp --production part of the automated release
-- jwt auth example (with seed) + route authentication
+- jwt auth example (with seed) + route authentication + documentation page
 - composer.lock committed again (issue) - also issue with sourcemap files
 - choose between JWT (disable CSRF) or not (enable CSRF)
 - automate tests